Geothermal energy – an untapped renewable energy source with great potential

 In Denmark, 40% of current electricity consumption is provided by wind turbines.

-12% of Denmark’s current electricity consumption is covered by hydroelectric power.
+2% of Denmark’s current electricity consumption as well as 2% of Denmark's district heating is covered by solar power.

 Out planet's core is almost as hot as the sun’s surface.
 With a temperature of around 5,400 degrees Celsius.
 The heat emitted from the core, radiates towards the surface and is stored in rocks and subterranean water.
 This warm water is a massive yet unexploited resource that can be used to heat up our homes.